JeremyL03/Pong-Game-JavaFx/README.md

 - JDK 8 or above
 - JavaFX SDK (for JDK 8, must add manually in NetBeans)
 - NetBeans IDE 17

+---

+📑 Documentation 📄 Full analysis and results are available in the project report PDF file included in this repository.